jmbayu/simon/README.md

     environment:
       # Authentication configuration
       # Bcrypt hash for 'secret', replace with your own hash or remove to disable authentication
-      # Note: Dollar signs are escaped with additional dollar signs for Docker Compose
+      # Note: Dollar signs need to be escaped with additional dollar signs in Docker Compose files
       SIMON_PASSWORD_HASH: "$$2a$$12$$nmCGsgJ3ovx76sc/J8Bcs.Vn235KLQK7Cze83Kzm36a1v59QKVOO."
     volumes:
       - /sys:/sys:ro